 Students need to bring laptops with Microsoft Office (or the ability to open Microsoft files offline) and a USB port.
 Electronic devices are subjected to a much harsher environment than normal.
-In particular, Apple products do not fare well in high humidity and are more difficult to repair or replace locally.
-Please take precautions to protect all devices.
+In particular, Apple products are more difficult to repair or replace locally.
+Please take precautions to protect devices.

-Students with unlocked phones can purchase local SIM cards and phone plans for approximately ~\$20 USD a month.
+Students with unlocked phones can purchase local SIM cards for about \$10 USD per GB.
 Most students choose to rely solely on WIFI.